amantima123/afo/README.md

-# afo
+# Ant Foraging Optimization through Artificial Pheromone System
-Ant Foraging Optimization through Artificial Pheromone System In this project, the foraging pattern found in ants and other 'swarm intel ligent' insects is simulated using random walk model.
+In this project, the foraging pattern found in ants and other 'swarm intel ligent' insects is simulated using random walk model.
 The first iteratio n uses the ants' odor memory to influence each ants' choice of moving in